 You’ve pulled in your prospect with an irresistible headline and engaging introduction.
 By weaving a compelling story, you’ve captured their interest until the very end.

-No matter what, you don’t want your prospect to be left without a next step to take.
-If you end your video without adding a clear call-to-action, it’s a waste of a perfectly good video - even if your viewers get to the very end, that video won’t convert without a call to action.
+No matter what, you don’t want to leave your prospect without a next step to take.
+If you end your video without adding a clear call-to-action (CTA), it’s a waste of a perfectly good video — even if your viewers get to the very end, that video won’t convert without a CTA.

-Remember - video marketing should be as frictionless as possible.
-Make it easy for them.
-Don’t be ambiguous or confusing.
+Remember, video marketing should be as frictionless as possible.
+Your goal is to make it easy for them, so don’t be ambiguous or confusing.

-It all depends on the main goal of your campaign.
-Are you aiming to get more brand recognition, grow your list, make viral content, or book a free consultation call?
+It all depends on the primary goal of your campaign — are you aiming to get more brand recognition, grow your list, make viral content or book a free consultation call?

-Make sure to stick to a single call to action.
-More than that will overwhelm and confuse your prospect and will most likely reduce your video’s conversion rate.
+Pro-tip: Stick to one CTA.
+More than that will overwhelm and confuse your prospect, and will most likely reduce your video’s conversion rate.

 6. Don't Forget SEO